Einliterflasche/seismo/README.md

 ### Limitations
  - The script does _not_ listen for changes to `Tectonic.toml`.
 If you change the file, you will have to restart the script.
  - The script does _not_ close the file viewer after opening it.
-For
+This _might_ lead to your pdf viewer reopening again and again.